 - Marlinspike/Seamanship Practical Test: Demonstrate ability to tie the following knots and hitches: Figure-8, bowline, square knot, sheet bend, clove hitch, two half hitches, rolling hitch, cleat hitch.
 Also coil and throw a line.
 (Tip: check out this "animated knots" website) - Personal and Interpersonal Practical Skills: Demonstrate professional conduct, an open-minded, positive and enthusiastic attitude, appropriate appearance (clothing, footwear and tidiness), participation in discussions, collaboration skills/team player, confidence and ease of manner. - Classroom Presentation Practical Skills: Demonstrate lesson preparation, with clear, logical and accurate content, good voice enunciation/clarity/volume/pace/pitch, good non-verbal communication (gestures and body language), effective visual aids, good timed presentation(s) with introduction, conclusion, demonstration, clarity and use of notes, use of multiple pathways techniques, and ease in handling questions. - Land Drill and Water Drill Teaching Practical Skills: Demonstrate good class positioning, control and positioning of safety boat, demonstration skills, effective on-the-water communication, evaluation, and feedback technique. - Written Exams: Three closed-book exams on the Small Boat Level 1 Instructor Manual, Teaching and Coaching Fundamentals and Basic Powerboating, Safety and Rescue.
-A passing grade of 80% is required on all exams. - · Attendance at all portions of the course. - The Instructor Trainer's Overall Evaluation.
+A passing grade of 80% is required on all exams. - Attendance at all portions of the course.
+This is a 4 day, 40 hour course.
+Attendance at all course sessions is mandatory.
+Absence from any portion of the course excludes the instructor candidate from evaluation - The Instructor Trainer's overall evaluation.